Atticus29/population-fragmentation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-### Development server
+### Run it on a local development server

+Install node pacakge manager (npm).
+Navigate into the project repo (using cd in your terminal).
+Type `npm install` and maybe go grab a coffee...

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Type `ng serve` to run a dev server.
+Navigate to `http://localhost:4200/` in a browser.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding